casxavier/Assignment-1/README.md

 Social accounts link- allows the user to easily visit my LinkedIn Profile to find out even more about me or connect with me further.

 Form- allows the user to submit a form with questions that they want to ask me through email if it is easier for them. when users submit the form with all fields successfully filled in, there would be an alert to inform the user the form has been successfully filled in.
+Else, the form would show a notice that there are fields that are empty

 Future feautres to implement:
 . if applicable, use a video to describe my projects and experiences